 Poopley came in as a foster dog and ended up a permanent and beloved part of Bat World Sanctuary.
 He came to us with a chronic intestinal problem, for which he became aptly named.
 During his time at the sanctuary, he witnessed our facility undergo major renovations, including enlargement of flight enclosures and the recovery room, and the coming and going of numerous visitors from around the world.
 Poopley was adored by hundreds of workshop attendees, and almost everyone took photos of him.
 He loved to dress up, his favorite costume being a bat cape and ears.

-He was approximately 2 years of age when he came to Bat World, making him 18 years of age when he passed away.
+He was approximately 2 years of age when he came to Bat World, making him 18 years old when he passed away.
 One of his favorite spots was in the office, where he was on constant patrol for UPS and the mailman.

 Poopley was cremated and is now with us in the office at all times.
 Good-by “Mr. Poopley-do”.
 Not a day goes by that you are not deeply missed.